-In accordance with the requirements of NI 54-101, the Corporation has elected to send the Notice of Meeting, this Circular and the voting instruction form ("Voting Instruction Form", and together with the Notice of Meeting and this Circular, "Meeting Materials") to Non-Registered Shareholders through the services of their Intermediary.
-Typically, Intermediaries will use a service company (such as Broadridge Investor Communications Corporation ("Broadridge")) to forward Meeting Materials to Non-Registered Shareholders.
-The Corporation does not intend to pay for Intermediaries to deliver the Meeting Materials to Non-Registered Shareholders who have objected to their Intermediary disclosing ownership information about themselves.
+In accordance with the requirements of NI 54-101, the Corporation is using notice-and-access to send proxy materials in connection with the Meeting to Non-Registered Shareholders using the "indirect" sending procedures set out in NI 54-101.
+Accordingly, the Corporation has distributed copies of the proxy materials in connection with the Meeting to Broadridge Investor Communications Corporation ("Broadridge") to deliver, on behalf of the Intermediaries, to each Non-Registered Shareholder.
+The Corporation does not intend to pay for Intermediaries to deliver the proxy materials in connection with the Meeting to Non-Registered Shareholders who have objected to their Intermediary disclosing ownership information about themselves to the Corporation.

-Non-Registered Shareholders will be given, in substitution for the form of proxy otherwise contained in the proxy- related materials, a Voting Instruction Form which, when properly completed and, if applicable, signed by the Non- Registered Shareholder and returned to the Intermediary, as applicable, will constitute voting instructions which the Intermediary, as applicable, must follow.
+Non-Registered Shareholders will be given, in substitution for the form of proxy otherwise contained in the proxy-related materials, a voting instruction form (the "Voting Instruction Form") which, when properly completed and, if applicable, signed by the Non-Registered Shareholder and returned to the Intermediary, as applicable, will constitute voting instructions which the Intermediary, as applicable, must follow.
 The purpose of this procedure is to permit Non-Registered Shareholders to direct the voting of the Common Shares they beneficially own.
 Should a Non-Registered Shareholder who receives the Voting Instruction Form wish to vote at the Meeting in person (or have another person attend the vote on behalf of the Non-Registered Shareholder), the Non-Registered Shareholder should so indicate in the place provided for that purpose in the Voting Instruction Form and a form of legal proxy will be sent to the Non-Registered Shareholder.
 Every Intermediary has its own mailing procedures and provides its own return instructions, which should be carefully followed by Non-Registered Shareholders in order to ensure that their Common Shares are voted at the Meeting.
 If you have any questions with respect to the voting of Common Shares held through a broker or other Intermediary, please contact the broker or other Intermediary for assistance.

 The Corporation may utilize Broadridge's QuickVoteTM system to assist Shareholders with voting their Common Shares.
-Certain Non-Registered Shareholders who have not objected to the Corporation knowing who they are (nonobjecting beneficial owners) may be contacted by the Corporation, to conveniently obtain a vote directly over the phone.
+Certain Non-Registered Shareholders who have not objected to the Corporation knowing who they are (non- objecting beneficial owners) may be contacted by the Corporation, to conveniently obtain a vote directly over the phone.